Ga door naar hoofdinhoud

 Nick

 I joined iFixit back in 2009.
 At the time I joined, I was still learning with XP-licensed (common) retired Pentium 4 systems because of how readily people would give them away at the time.
 Part of the reason behind this was if I fried one of these systems, it wouldn't be an expensive mistake as the "common" AGP/DDR spec was plentiful.
 I later took on more expensive gambles, but this happened over time.
-These days, I generally avoid anything older than 8th gen Intel and Ryzen 3000, unless the board can take one of these chips without too much trouble (in the form of a BIOS update).
+Nowadays I generally have three rules for prebuilt and custom, based on the Windows 11 minimum CPU requirements:

 I realized I had a the knack when I was younger.
-In the early days, I was modifying/repairing Beyblades and the launchers, as well as custom builds such as shell swaps or full color changes.
-Incidentally, along the way, I found a way to fix a common ripcord issue we ran into a lot where it got stuck; the solution meant disassembling it and removing one gear, but it fixed the issue every time without destroying more ripcords.
-At the time, everyone tolerated it because it wasn't worth the hassle of trying to send them in since they were cheap and the fix was known to be better than the repair, and it saved the ripcord.
+In the early days, I was modifying/repairing Beyblades and the launchers, as well as custom builds such as shell swaps or full-color changes.
+Incidentally, along the way, I found a way to fix a common ripcord issue we ran into a lot where it got stuck; the solution meant disassembling it and removing one gear, but it fixed the issue every time without destroying the ripcord.
+At the time everyone tolerated it because it wasn't worth the hassle of trying to send them in since they were cheap and the fix was known to be better than the repair, and it saved the ripcord.

-After Beyblades were phased out as a hot toy within my circles at the time, I shifted towards computers.
-Even though Beyblaces were mostly done, I would still work on them as they came up.
+After we lost interest in Beyblades, I shifted toward computers, even though Beyblades were mostly done (but would work on them as needed).
 On the IT side, some of my first experiences were with Win98 FE due to its tendency to crash (and yes, I still consider WinME worse than 98 FE if you're going off of instability alone).
 While I never experienced Windows ME back then (and generally, very little), I did gain very useful experience from Win98 FE when I was 6.
 Win98 SE is a much better release of Win98 by far.

 The shift to cars